-As a mentor, there will be times when you will need to plan programs and activities for your learning community.
-These may be social or educational/academic in nature.
+As a mentor, there will be times when you will need to plan programs and activities for your Learning Community.
+These may be educational/academic or social in nature.
 Ideas include:

-Educational/academic
+Educational/Academic

-- Bringing in speakers
+- Bringing in guest speakers

 - Organizing study groups

-- Taking tours of companies related to the Learning Community major/theme
+- Taking tours of companies/organizations related to the Learning Community major/theme

 - Attending lectures on campus

 - Portfolio and resume workshops

 - Campus group presentations: Fitness Center, Writing Center, Academic Success Center, etc.

 - Community service opportunities